Me and My Dick: Act II

 Dick becomes lost while searching for Miss Cooter, but he meets two abandoned penises, Big T and Weenie.
 These two are initially rough with Dick, but they decide to help him.
 Big T and Weenie reveal to Dick there are actually many "lost dicks".
 They bring him to the Land of the Dicks.

 Vanessa tells Tiffany what happened with Joey.
 Joey arrives shortly thereafter to (with the help of his heart) win Vanessa's love.
 Vanessa quickly dismisses Joey's advances, and Joey runs off, crying.
 Tiffany lets slip what happened between Joey and Vanessa.
 The Old Snatch realizes that Joey was acting differently, as if he didn't have a dick.
 Meanwhile, Big T and Weenie realize that Dick isn't adapting well to his new home, but talk him into living as a "free" dick and not to be so fixated on "getting pussy."
 Relieved to be "off pussy time," Dick reveals that he left Joey, as opposed to the other dicks who had been thrown away.
 Big T and Weenie see this as an opportunity to find a new home: Joey.

-Joey and his heart are licking their wounds after their failed marriage proposal to Vanessa, but Joey's heart decides the only way to keep their dignity is for the two them to commit suicide.
+Joey and his heart are licking their wounds after their failed marriage proposal to Vanessa, but Joey's heart decides the only way to keep their dignity is for the two of them to commit suicide.
 Sally shows up to console Joey and Miss Cooter convinces her to confess her feelings of love to Joey.
 Sally does, much to Joey's shock.
 Sally attempts to leave but before Sally can, Joey calls after her and asks her to stay.
 He and his heart realize that Sally is "the one" for them.
 Sally introduces Joey and his heart to her own heart, with whom Joey's heart immediately falls in love.
 Joey and Sally finally come together, sharing a passionate kiss ("Even Though").
 Sally then introduces Joey to Miss Cooter, but when it is Joey's turn to introduce Dick, Joey says that he can't be with Sally, causing Sally, Miss Cooter, and Sally's heart to leave crying.
 Joey's heart then convinces Joey that he has to find Dick in order to be with Sally and be happy ("Gotta Find His Dick").

 Sally's heart is demanding Sally drown her sorrows in ice cream.
 Meanwhile, Miss Cooter tries to figure out what was wrong with Joey before being visited by the Old Snatch, who wants to take her to meet the Council of the Pussies ("The Council of the Pussies").
 The Old Snatch asks the Council of the Pussies to help find and return Dick to Joey, stating that Dick and Miss Cooter are in love.
 Flopsy disputes this saying that dicks cannot love.
 Miss Cooter manages to convince the Council that love between genitalia does exist, and they agree to help her.
 The Old Snatch volunteers to lead the pussies to the Land of the Lost Dicks ("Flight of the Pussies").